Mount Wilson Observatory – Mount Wilson

 Hale’s first project in 1890 was the installation of the 40-inch refracting telescope at Yerkes Observatory in Wisconsin.
 At that time, it was the largest refractory lens in the world.
 Problems ensued there, and it was determined that Mount Wilson had the steadiest atmosphere for viewing in the U.S. Hale even climbed trees with lens and binoculars to be sure this was the case.
 I guess you could say he scoped out the territory.

 Hale founded the observatory in 1904, leasing the land from the owners of the Mount Wilson Hotel under the condition that public access would be allowed.
-The original lease for the property was $1 for 99 years (the observatory is run by the Mt.
-Wilson Institute).
+The original lease for the property was $1 for 99 years (the Mt.
+Wilson Institute runs the observatory).
 Thus, the Mount Wilson Solar Observatory was born.

 The tour began with views of the tops of two of the telescopes (150-foot solar observatory on the left and 60-foot solar observatory on the right) in the distance.
 It’s a pretty easy walk (a little more than a mile in total, and although it is not flat, the tour is not that strenuous).